adriano-poci/BAYES-LOSVD/README.md

 *BAYES-LOSVD: a bayesian framework for non-parametric extraction of the LOSVD*

-J. Falc??n-Barroso & M. Martig
+J. Falcón-Barroso & M. Martig

 Astronomy & Astrophysics, 2021, 646, A31